Arthur Olsen Student Research Symposium

 Saturday, April 6, 2019

-The 2019 Symposium will feature a keynote by Kaeti Hinck '07, currently a Nieman fellow.
+The 2019 Symposium featured a keynote by Kaeti Hinck '07, currently a Nieman fellow.
 As an editor at The Washington Post, she led a team of visual journalists, developers and data reporters.
 She has been involved with some of the Post’s most ambitious projects, including investigations about unsolved murder, segregation in America, drug industry corruption and police shootings.
 Hinck previously worked as design director at the Institute for Nonprofit News and has explored the power of visual communication, technology and design in newsrooms for more than a decade.
 During her Nieman fellowship, she is researching how neuroscience and psychology can inform the news ecosystem and reshape approaches to product design, visual journalism and trust.

 About the Symposium

 The Arthur Olsen Student Research Symposium is a gathering that fosters and celebrates student research at the university.
 The structure of the Symposium follows that of a traditional academic conference, and Augustana students from all disciplines are invited and encouraged to present their original research in this forum.